Top of page

 • listen to your heart and lungs.

-You are likely to have blood tests to check your blood count, look for signs of inflammation or infection, and make sure your bone marrow, liver and kidneys are working as they should be.
-You won’t usually have a scan unless your medical team suspects your lymphoma is growing to reduce your exposure to unnecessary radiation.
+You might also have blood tests to check your blood count, look for signs of inflammation or infection, and make sure your bone marrow, liver and kidneys are working as they should be.
+You won’t usually have a scan unless your medical team suspects your lymphoma is growing, this is to reduce your exposure to unnecessary radiation.

 Your medical team also check for any signs your lymphoma might have changed (transformed) into a faster-growing type.
 If they think it might have done, you are likely to have a biopsy to check.
 Your lymphoma is very unlikely to have transformed if your symptoms haven’t changed.